Show Your Stripes Art

 Make Your Own Art Creation

 - Select an entire map or a section of your map to make your art creation.
-You’ll want to have a long enough section of the map to show how temperature has changed over time, at least 30 years of data.
+You’ll want to include at least 30 years of data to show how temperature has changed over time.
 For example, you could choose the stripes from 1960 to the present.

-- Get creative!
-You are free to use your imagination in how you use the maps in your artwork.
+- Be creative!
+Use your imagination as you decide how to use the maps in your artwork.
 For inspiration, go here.

 - Share your art with others and have a conversation about changing temperatures in your area.